santhoshvai/personal-goals/README.md

 7. Redesign my site - use gulp & optimise the front-end workflow
 8. **Learn to speak with more confidence**

-# August 22 2017
+# August 30 2017

-### This Week's Focus: cycle trip and evlo intro
+### This Week's Focus: Evlo intro and Dutch exam

 ## Things I'll do This Week:

-- Weekend go for cycling trip
+- Finish evlo intro screens
-- Use a library with good material intro screen for evlo
+- 5 more problems at firecode.io
-- 2 more problems at firecode.i0
+- Start waking up early again

 ### Things I'll Do in the Future: